College of Education

 - Postsecondary Education: Student Affairs

-Students interested in the interdisciplinary Doctor of Education (Ed.D.) degree must submit a completed Application for Admission to Graduate Study and should refer to their MyUNIverse Student Center To-Do list.
+Students interested in the Doctor of Education (Ed.D.) degree must submit a completed Application for Admission to Graduate Study and should refer to their MyUNIverse Student Center To-Do list.
 Graduate information and application for graduate admission can be found at https://admissions.uni.edu/application.

 This program is intended to provide practicing educators, informal and nonformal settings, the opportunity to continue their study and earn the terminal professional degree in their field.
 The Ed.D. degree requires a minimum of 48 semester hours of credit beyond the master's degree.
 There are three components to the program: